A bill to establish streamlined procedures for collateral review of mixed petitions, amendments, and defaulted claims, and for other purposes.

 Length: 18 pages

-This bill was introduced on May 19, 2005, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 19, 2005, in a previous session of Congress, but it did not receive a vote.

 May 19, 2005